Why demand patterns matter

 Scenario modelling

-Scenario A: Midweek, flexible start for a house‑to‑house move with driveway parking.
-Early arrival avoids school‑run peaks; close vehicle access shortens carries and protects the schedule.
+Scenario A: Midweek, flexible start for a house-to-house move with driveway parking.
+Early arrival avoids the busiest windows and keeps loading straightforward.

 Practical scheduling checklist

-• Weekend clustering → Request the earliest feasible start to secure curb space before streets fill.
+• Weekend clustering → Request the earliest feasible start to secure kerb space before streets fill.

 • End-month key releases → Confirm keys 24 hours early and plan a standby slot if access shifts.

-• Permit streets → Arrange a visitor permit or suspension; mark the bay the evening before.
+• Permit streets → Arrange a visitor permit or suspension and, where allowed, hold the space the evening before.

 • Student-area turnover → Avoid peak check-in days or choose a midweek slot with wider buffers.